Module 4.3: SELinux Contexts

 - Helpful: Module 4.2: AppArmor Profiles for comparison

-- Choose between enforcing, permissive, and disabled modes and explain the trade-offs
+- Evaluate enforcing, permissive, and disabled SELinux modes for production systems, lab systems, and incident response.

 Why This Module Matters